waimea-snoble/300dtd-gymnastics-nelson-website-project/README.md

 - The user can volunteer for a task by ticking a box
 - The user can un volunteer from a task
 - The user can click on a task to see the description of it
-- The user can tick a boz for a personal check list of the task they have completed
 - The admin can see who has volunteered for which task
 - The admin can add a new task to the list
 - The admin can delete a task from the list